Surrogacy FAQ

 When do I pay the Surrogate?

-After Shared Conception custom matches you with a surrogate and all legal paperwork has been prepared and approved, you will deposit monies into an escrow account managed by an independently-owned escrow agency.
-These funds will be used to pay for mutually agreed upon fees including the surrogate’s compensation, medical premiums, travel expenses, etc. Payments typically begin the month following the confirmation of pregnancy.
+After Shared Conception custom matches you with a surrogate, you will deposit monies into an escrow account managed by an independently-owned escrow agency.
+These funds will be used to pay for mutually agreed upon fees including the surrogate’s compensation, medical premiums, travel expenses, etc. Pre-birth child support payments typically begin with confirmation of pregnancy.

 Do you mix the surrogate fees with company funds?